How to Choose a Mortgage Lender in New York: Ultimate Guide

 There are two options you have when looking to work with a lender.

-You can go directly to a financial institution that offers mortgage products or to work with a mortgage broker that can help you get rates from a number of lenders.
+You can go directly to a financial institution offering mortgage products or work with a mortgage broker who can help you get rates from several lenders.

-While you can be perfectly happy working with a bank or lender directly (given they offer great customer service), a mortgage broker's job is to be your personal account manager.
+While you can be pleased working with a bank or lender directly (given they offer excellent customer service), a mortgage broker's job is to be your personal account manager.

 A mortgage broker also guides you from start to finish, so there is no breakdown in communication.